ScottMinerGitHub/CSU-Global-Coursework/README.md

 # CSU-Global-Coursework

-The below presents an overview of the folder structure for each class:
+The below presents an overview of the folder structure of each class in the program.

 ## MIS-500: History of Data Analytics